Free TradingView Volume Anomaly Indicator: Z-Score Pine Script

 The directional move usually follows within 2–5 bars.

-Phase 3 Exit Warning: The Fuel Is Exhausted
+Phase 3 Exit Warning: Late Extension

 Signal: Teal or red triangle